kbase/narrative/docs/deployment.md

+## Deploying the Narrative on a fresh developer’s server instance with Docker provisioning

 Last updated: Dan Gunter <dkgunter@lbl.gov> 7/18/2014

 Bill Riehl <wjriehl@lbl.gov> 7/15/2014

-# Deploying the Narrative on a fresh developer’s server instance with Docker provisioning

-Bill Riehl <wjriehl@lbl.gov>
 Keith Keller <kkeller@lbl.gov>
 Dan Gunter <dkgunter@lbl.gov>
 (based on a document written by Steve Chan, emeritus)

 **The Narrative Interface has 3 main components:**

 1. A front end with Nginx 1.3.13+ and some supporting Lua libraries.
 These implement a dynamic proxy and the provisioning logic that spins up/down docker containers.
 2. A server running Docker to host the containers